 (Meet) The Flintstones is the theme of the ’60s television series The Flintstones (from season 3 on) and is one of the most recognizable theme songs ever.
 It was composed by Hoyt Curtin in 1961 and recorded with a big band and the Randy Van Horne Singers.
 In this lesson, you will learn how to

-PG Music’s Band in a Box is well known in the jazz world as intelligent automatic accompaniment software that makes it easy to produce backing tracks on the fly.
-I have been using BIAB since the late ’90s and while the earliest versions only used MIDI, the modern version uses recordings of session musicians playing
+PG Music’s Band in a Box is well known among jazz musicians as intelligent automatic accompaniment software that makes it easy to produce backing tracks on the fly.
+I have been using BIAB since the late ’90s and while the earliest versions only used MIDI, the modern version of the program uses recordings of real

 In this second installment of “Iconic Guitar Parts”, we’ll have a look at one of the most recognizable movie themes ever, the James Bond Theme, featuring the famous guitar riff played by Vic Flick.
 Written by Monty Norman and arranged by John Barry, the James Bond theme song was recorded in 1962 for the first

 Softly, as in a Morning Sunrise was composed by Sigmund Romberg and Oscar Hammerstein II in 1928 for an operetta (a kind of light opera) called The New Moon.
 Artie Shaw’s recording of Softly (1938) brought the song into the jazz world and made it into the popular jazz standard it is today.
 In this

 Take the “A” Train, composed by Billy Strayhorn in 1939 and first recorded in 1941, was the signature tune of the Duke Ellington Orchestra.
 The title refers to the then recently opened A subway line that ran from Brooklyn to Northern Manhattan.
 The chord progression of Take the “A” Train is loosely based on another